rosell-dk/webp-convert/README.md

 | extra-converters  | Array   | []                          | Add extra converters    |

 When setting the `converters` option, you can also set options for the converter.
-This can be used for either overriding default options, such as quality, or for setting options that are special for the converter.
+This can be used for overriding the general options.
+For example, you may generally want the `quality` to be 85, but for a single converter, you would like it to be 100.
+It can also be used to set options that are special for the converter.
+For example, the ewww converter has a `key` option and `cwebp` has the special `use-nice` options.
+Gd converter has the option `skip-pngs`.

 Example:
 ```